sanko/infix/README.md

 # infix: A Modern, JIT-Powered FFI Library for C

 **`infix`** is a lightweight, dependency-free Foreign Function Interface (FFI) library for C17.
 It uses Just-In-Time (JIT) compilation to dynamically generate machine code "trampolines," allowing you to call functions and create callbacks for any C-compatible ABI without writing a single line of assembly.

-At its core, `infix` provides two powerful APIs: a low-level Core API for fine-grained control over type definitions, and a high-level Signature API that can parse a human-readable string like `"{i;d*},c*=>i"` into a fully functional FFI call.
+At its core, `infix` provides two powerful APIs: a low-level Core API for fine-grained control over type definitions, and a high-level Signature API that can parse a human-readable string like `"{i,d*},c*=>i"` into a fully functional FFI call.
 This makes it an ideal tool for embedding scripting languages, creating plugin systems, or simply simplifying complex C interoperability tasks.

 ##  Features